Nmap for Pentester: Host Discovery

 Traceroute

-Traceroutes are used after finishing scanning, by using the information from the scan results and to determine the port and protocol which will reach the target.
+Users typically perform traceroutes after finishing a scan.
+At this stage, you can leverage the information from the scan results to determine the port and protocol that will reach the target.

 nmap -sn --traceroute 8.8.8.8

-To get more information Traceroute you can refer to
+To get more information on Traceroute, you can refer to

 Working of Traceroute using Wireshark